waqqasansari/Multi_Agent_Finance_Analyst/README.md

 # 💸 Multi-Agent Finance Analyst

-A multi-agent system for analyzing financial queries using voice input and real-time market insights.
-Users can simply **speak a question**, and the system provides both **textual and audio responses** using financial APIs and intelligent agents powered by OpenAI.
+A robust multi-agent financial analytics system that leverages voice-driven queries, intelligent agent orchestration, and real-time market insights.
+Simply **ask a financial question by speaking**, and get detailed textual and audio responses using OpenAI's Agent API, Alpha Vantage, SEC EDGAR data, and more.

+Example query:

+> *"What’s our risk exposure in Asia tech stocks today, and highlight any earnings surprises?"*

 ---